Does home insurance cover lost or damaged jewelry?

 If you don’t have homeowners or renters insurance, you can also look into standalone jewelry insurance.
 Like a scheduled personal property endorsement, jewelry insurance covers jewelry against more instances of loss than a standard policy.
 You also don’t need to pay a deductible on a jewelry insurance claim.

 Most major home and auto insurance companies also offer jewelry insurance.
-Progressive, for example, offers jewelry coverage that costs anywhere from 1–2% of the appraised value of your jewelry annually.
+Progressive, for example, offers jewelry coverage that costs anywhere from 1% to 2% of the appraised value of your jewelry annually.

 How to file a claim for lost or stolen jewelry

 Depending on what type of coverage you have, you may need to pay a deductible when filing a claim for damaged jewelry.
-Be prepared to provide your insurance company with as much information as possible, including receipts or an appraisal showing how much the jewelry cost.
+Be prepared to provide your insurance company with as much information as possible, including receipts or an appraisal showing how much the jewelry is worth.

 If the claim is approved, your insurer will reimburse you up to your coverage limit.